Developers

 Purpose:

-• Automatically collect and upload files created in the job's output directory
+• Automatically collects and uploads files created in the job's output directory

-• Useful for jobs that generate artifacts, logs, or results files
+• Useful for jobs that generate artifacts, model weights, logs, or result files

 Examples: